aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlam-to-rtf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLAM to RTF?</h2>

+XLAM is an Excel Add-in file format which is used to store macros, user forms, and other related items.
+It is a binary file format which is not supported by other applications.
+Therefore, it is necessary to convert XLAM to other formats such as RTF (Rich Text Format) to make it compatible with other applications.
+RTF is a document format that is supported by many applications and is widely used for exchanging documents between different applications.

+<h2>How Aspose.Total helps for XLAM to RTF Conversion?</h2>
-For a Python developer, who is trying to add a XLAM to RTF conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLAM and RTF files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLAM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help developers to automate the conversion process of XLAM to RTF.
+It is a collection of APIs that can be used to deal with different file formats including XLAM and RTF.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert XLAM file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into the desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API is a powerful tool that can be used to create, manipulate, and convert spreadsheets.
+It supports a wide range of features such as creating charts, applying formulas, and formatting cells.
+It also supports a wide range of file formats including XLAM.

+The Aspose.Words for Python via .NET API is a powerful tool that can be used to create, manipulate, and convert documents.
+It supports a wide range of features such as creating tables, applying styles, and formatting text.
+It also supports a wide range of file formats including RTF.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of XLAM to RTF.
+It is a comprehensive package of APIs that can help developers to quickly and easily convert XLAM to RTF.

 {{% /blocks/products/pf/feature-page-summary %}}